 - Monitor container volume for evaporative loss and test for the presence of peroxides before each use.
 Assume peroxide forming chemicals contain peroxides unless they have been recently tested.
 Record on the container the test data for the next user. - Store the substance in an airtight amber glass bottle that protects the chemical from light while allowing you to see the chemical without opening the container.
 Store under inert gas when possible. - To minimize the rate of decomposition, store peroxides at the lowest possible temperature consistent with their solubility or freezing point.
 Do not store liquid peroxides or solutions at or lower than the temperature at which the peroxide freezes or precipitates because peroxides in these forms are extremely sensitive to shock and heat. - Do not use metal spatulas to handle peroxides.
 Contamination by metals can lead to explosive decomposition.
 Magnetic stirring bars can unintentionally introduce iron, which can initiate an explosive reaction of peroxides.
-Use ceramic, Teflon, or wooden spatulas and stirring blades if you know that the material is not shock sensitive. - Never scrape or scrub glassware and containers that have been used with peroxideforming compounds if you see an oily or crusty residue.
-Avoid friction, grinding, and all forms of impact near peroxides, especially solid peroxides. - Test and properly dispose chemicals past their expiration date. - Whenever possible consider process modification and material substitution.

-Open containers will be tested or discarded yearly once opened.
+Use ceramic, Teflon, or wooden spatulas and stirring blades if you know that the material is not shock sensitive. - Never scrape or scrub glassware and containers that have been used with peroxide-forming compounds if you see an oily or crusty residue.
+Avoid friction, grinding, and all forms of impact near peroxides, especially solid peroxides. - Test and properly dispose of chemicals past their expiration date. - Whenever possible, consider process modification and material substitution. - Open containers will be tested for peroxides (every 3 or 12 months) once opened and discarded as necessary.